Accio/accio.github.io/_drafts/2020-08-03-industrial-postdocs.md

 It is important to strike a balance between being focused and looking one step ahead.
-On the one hand, you must focus on your postdoc project and deliver within defined time and budget new insights and tools.
-On the other hand, it is wise to cast a plan for the post-postdoc time, regularly review it, and adjust it accordingly: Are you on the right track with regard to publications, networking, *etc.*?
+On the one hand, you must focus on your postdoc project and deliver results within defined time and budget.
+On the other hand, it is wise to cast a plan for the post-postdoc time, regularly review it, and adjust it accordingly:
+Are you on the right track with regard to publications, networking, *etc.*?
 What skills do you have to learn to make your next step feasible?
 Admittedly, it is challenging to keep the balance well all the time.
-It becomes easier with exercise.
+It becomes less painful with exercise.
 Self-reflections and exchange with the supervisor or a caring team member make quite a difference, too.
-Do not worry if you struggle to find the balance: we all have to learn it all life long.
+Do not worry if you struggle to find the
+balance: we all have to learn it all life long.

-Last but not least, joining industry does not mean cutting your relationship with academia.
+Finally, joining industry does not mean cutting your relationship with academia.
 It is helpful to stay in touch with your peers, mentors, and collaborators both personally and professionally.
 If you wish and if your current supervisor and colleagues like it, you can discuss your future plans with them.
-They may share new insights with you based on their own experience.
-You may even continue collaborating with them while being a postdoc in the company, depending on the needs of the project and on policies of the company and of the academic institute.
+They may bring you new insights.
+You may even end up collaborating with them while being a postdoc in the company or even after that.
 As the Chinese put it, do not burn the bridge.
 Build it instead.

 Finding the right project and the right supervisor, asking questions, balancing focus and perspective, and keeping academic relations, alas, do not guarantee a perfect start in your industrial postdoc position.
-Nevertheless, they may make the transition and start easier.
+I hope, however, that they help you survive the transition with fewer surprises.

 # How should I decide on whether or not working as an industrial postdoc?